Intelligent Physical Attack Against Mobile Robots With Obstacle-Avoidance: Acknowledgement

-By the calculation formula for arc length, we obtain $l_{pathA1}=(\pi/2+\phi)r$, and $l_{pathA2}=(L_d-r)cos\phi$.
+By the calculation formula for arc length, we obtain $l_{pathA1}=(\pi/2+\xi)r$, and $l_{pathA2}=(d_{te}-r)\cos\xi$.
 Then we have

-Next, consider another attack pattern such that $\text{R}_\text{v}$ moves two circular arc and the end is tangent to the line $Tra^*$.
+Next, consider another attack pattern such that $\text{R}_\text{v}$ moves two circular arcs, and the end is tangent to the line $\mathcal{T}_a$.
 The pattern is represented by Pattern 2, shown in Fig.~\ref{pattern2}.
-By the geometrical representation, the length of arc part $\text{R}_\text{v}$ passed is computed as $\frac{7}{6}\pi r$, and the length of straight line part is $L_d-(1+\sqrt{3})r$.
+By the geometrical representation, the length of the arc part $\text{R}_\text{v}$ passed is computed as $\frac{7}{6}\pi r$, and the length of the straight segment part is $d_{te}-(1+\sqrt{3})r$.
 Then, we obtain